-This can be an issue for those with diabetes as carbohydrates cause blood sugar to rise rapidly.
-Severely elevated blood sugar levels may result in a medical emergency.
+This can be an issue for those with diabetes, as carbohydrates cause blood sugar to rise rapidly.
+Very high blood sugar levels may result in a medical emergency.

 Low blood sugar

 Abnormally low blood sugar levels can also be dangerous for those with diabetes.

-Low sugar levels is caused by too much insulin and not enough glucose in the blood.
-Symptoms include:
+Low sugar levels occur when there is too much insulin and not enough glucose in the blood.

 - rapid heartbeat

 Other potential undesirable side effects of marijuana use include: